Corporate Governance

 Board committees

-In order to incorporate the specialist knowledge and broad range of experience of the individual members in the decision-making process, or to report as part of its supervisory duty, the Board of Directors formed three committees to assist in management and control activities in close collaboration with the Executive Board: the Strategy Committee, the Finance and Audit Committee, and the Staff and Compensation Committee.
+In order to incorporate the specialist knowledge and broad range of experience of the individual members into the decision-making process in a targeted manner, the Board of Directors has formed three committees to assist with management and control activities in close collaboration with the Executive Board: the Strategy Committee, the Finance and Audit Committee, and the Staff and Compensation Committee.
 The tasks and powers of the Board committees are set out in detail in the organisational regulations.
+The chairs of the committees report on the progress of the preliminary discussions in the committees at each meeting of the Board of Directors.

 Strategy Committee

 The Strategy Committee supports the Board of Directors in the strategy process.
 It advises on the strategic principles on behalf of the Board of Directors and reviews the strategy for the Board of Directors on a regular basis.
 The committee presents its view on proposals that relate to strategic issues.
-The Strategy Committee met five times during the last financial year and undertook a study trip to visit a foreign transmission system operator.
+The Strategy Committee met four times during the last financial year.

 Members: